TheKingCartello/Afterkey/README.md

 **Your onchain dead man's switch.**

-AfterKey is an AI-powered agent that monitors wallet inactivity and automatically transfers assets to a designated beneficiary address if the owner stops checking in.
+AfterKey is an AI-powered agent that monitors wallet inactivity and automatically transfers assets to designated beneficiary addresses if the owner stops checking in.
 Built on top of KeeperHub's execution and reliability layer.

 ---